DuaneparkerGRC/Wireshark-Investigation-Project/README.md

 - **Method:** Stream contained readable **ASCII**; did not need raw carve.
 - **Recovered text:** “**Step 1: Find target  Step 2: Hack them  This is a suspicious document**”.

+- Step 1: Find target Step 2: Hack them This is a suspicious document

 ### Sub-task 4